dwws-ufes/2019-SocialMeetScheduler/README.md

 Tested on a Ubuntu 18.04 virtual machine; it doesn't trigger cron-dependent features.

+This Docker approach will only run the python server, still requiring a reverse proxy to be deployed (such as NGINX).

 ### SystemD

 Just copy the file `server_deploy_config/meet-webapp.service` into `/etc/systemd/system` and adapt it to suit your needs.